onurk0/Mini-Shell/README.md

-This shell is a project done for CSC 345 - Operating Systems.
+Fun little shell project!
 The shell has functionality to support changing directories, input and output redirection, pipes, and access to recent commands using arrow keys.

 Possible additions to the shell include: